 Pori is located near the shore of Baltic sea in the West of Finland.
 It is the capital of Satakunta region, which has an industrial focus.
 The city is quite suburban, including the city centre.
-There is a lack of intensity and density which characterizes city life generally.
-The city was 75% burned down in 1852 therefore, the architecture is contemporary and does not speak about the heritage of the fisherman town.
-There is a strong car culture, even though the distances in the city are smaller than usual.
+There is a lack of intensity and density which characterize city life generally.
+In 1952, the city was 75% burned down, thus the architecture is contemporary and does not speak about the heritage of the fisherman town.
+There is a prominent car culture, even though the distances in the city are smaller than elsewhere in Finland.

 There is a need of commitment to improve the accessibility and social inclusion with cultural and gaming / digital projects and also the role of public art as a driver of this.
 The artistic community in Pori should be stimulated to practice a more political / socially relevant art and the aim could be to involve people who are not usually participating.

 Cultural planning approach

 Using the existing empty shops in the high- street could be an exciting opportunity for the cultural sector to manifest and discuss the future of their city.
 Experimentation in pro-active and agile way would support and develop competences of the artists and cultural institutions at local level to work with environmental and social aspects and participate stronger in the public domain.
 Linking to the new national strategy for arts and culture, which will support a stronger regional strategy, where Satakunta / Pori could specifically champion cultural planning as part of this strategy.

 There are many existing active organizations and individuals scattered across the city and a common mapping project would help to bring to light the existing potential and talk about new realities of the city centre.